MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/configure-policy-templates.md

 ## To convert templates to labels

 When you have a subscription that includes classification, labeling, and protection, you can convert a template to a label.
-When you do this, the original template is retained but in the Azure portal, it now displays as included in a new label.
+When you convert a template, the original template is retained but in the Azure portal, it now displays as included in a new label.

 For example, if you convert a label named **Marketing** that grants usage rights to the marketing group, in the Azure portal it now displays as a label named **Marketing** that has the same protection settings.
 If you change the protection settings in this newly created label, you're changing them in the template and any user or service that uses this template will get the new protection settings with the next template refresh.